Empowering adults to pursue and maintain connections to live the life they want

 What is LifeNet?

-- "Who can help my adult family member manage their needs and live more independently of us?" – Parent
+"Who can help my adult family member manage their needs and live more independently of us over time?" – Parent

 LifeNet offers peace of mind that an adult on the spectrum will be supported as they navigate adulthood by a devoted team of AANE professionals who understand them.